sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Unreactable**]

-Effect: Lightning Charged Potato Gu must be buried in some kind of soil before activation.
+Effect: Lightning Charged Potato Gu must be buried in any kind of soil before activation.
 It sprouts roots into the nearby earth and becomes firmly lodged in place.
 After 1 minute of growth, Lightning Charged Potato Gu is armed.
-If any creature, including you, steps on a square within 1 meter of Lightning Charged Potato Gu, Lightning Charged Potato Gu explodes, instantly dying and dealing 10 heat damage and 10 shock damage to creatures within 2 meters of Lightning Charged Potato Gu, increased to 20 heat damage and 20 shock damage to creatures within 1 meter.
+If any creature, including you, steps on a square within 1 meter of Lightning Charged Potato Gu, Lightning Charged Potato Gu explodes, instantly dying and dealing 10 force damage, 10 heat damage, and 10 shock damage to creatures within 2 meters of Lightning Charged Potato Gu, increased to 20 force damage, 20 heat damage and 20 shock damage to creatures within 1 meter.

 ### Lightning Charged Potato Mother Gu
 *Rank 3 Manifestation*